-This week Forest Preserve District staff collected 1 positive West Nile virus sample at Green Meadows (PDF) in Westmont this week .
-This brings the total number of positive West Nile virus samples for the 2019 season to 5.
+Forest Preserve District staff collected 1 positive West Nile virus sample at Churchill Woods (PDF) in Glen Ellyn this week.
+This brings the total number of positive West Nile virus samples for the 2019 season to 7.
 District staff began sampling for the presence of West Nile virus on June 1, 2019.

 Fight the Bite